-In this guide, we’ll cover all you need to know about balcony enclosures for apartments.
+In this guide, we’ll cover all you need to know about balcony enclosures for apartments and go over the pros and cons for each.
 By the end, you should know which is right for your needs and budget.

 What is a Balcony Enclosure?

-Depending on the material used, balcony enclosures for apartments can either turn it into another indoor room or a hybrid space that’s indoors during the colder months but outdoors during the warmer months.
+Depending on the material used, apartment balcony enclosures can either turn it into another indoor room or a hybrid space that’s indoors during the colder months but outdoors during the warmer months.